xjxckk/depop-api-python/README.md

-### Depop API in Python
+# Depop API in Python
+### Features:
+* Login with your Depop account
+* Get an accounts followers
+* Get an accounts following
+* Follow people
+* Unfollow people
+* Get people who have bought your items
+* Get people who have reviewed your items
+* Post items
+* Edit your items
+* Refresh/bump your items
+* Send messages
+* Reply to messages
+* Search for items

-Sample code to get all the followers of a Depop account
+### Sample code to get all the followers of a Depop account
 ```
 import depop